mattytrog/FUSEE_SUITE/README.md

 ## Operation

-Choose a part 1 - either with reset switch support or without.
+#### Choose a part 1
+Either with reset switch support or without.
 Without is faster but you cannot double-press reset to access bootloader...
 Instead hold VOL+ for 20 seconds.
 This is for naked chips / boards (eg RCMX86) or "thick" boards, eg QTPY_m0, which require removing RST button.

-Flash part 2 - I will upload 2 identical versions.
+#### Flash part 2
+I will upload 2 identical versions.
 One with the long-press settings approach, one with multiple press approach.
-These are identical files with just one
-	option "preset" to enable long or multiple-press.
+These are identical files with just one option "preset" to enable long or multiple-press.
 You can change this option in the menu or with your VOL+ button.
 This is for convenience only.
 The files are exactly identical.

 Long-press - at ANY POINT the console is powered on, you can HOLD VOL+ and and LED will flash.
 Count these flashes for a setting.
 The settings are: